 This could mean specializing in a particular type of content, like blogs or web copy.
 It could mean specializing in individual industries, like healthcare or technology.
 Think of a couple of industries and types of content you can see yourself specializing in.
 Then cement these areas as your long-term focus.

-Build Your Writing Portfolio
+Build Your Writing Portfolio to Help Get Started

 A successful freelance career is built out of a rock-solid portfolio.
 However, most new freelancers don’t have that portfolio yet.
 But don’t worry—it’s a step-by-step process.

 I got my start writing for my university’s magazine.
 I did the work for free, but I used those published pieces as content for my portfolio.
 That content got me writing gigs with the clients I currently work for.